 We dedicated a Little Free Library at the trail head and committed to supplying a short story each month to a local paper, the Senior Savvy.
 The stories appear in a column - Trail Tales.
 PDF versions of the stories can be acquired by way of this blog.
 Simply submit the form to receive a free copy of the story featured this month.

 As a special bonus to celebrate the holiday season, this month we share two stories.
-They were prompted by a conversation as we walked, about the impact of the number 12; talking about twelve apostles, twelve days of Christmas, and of course stories about the number twelve in our lives.
+They were prompted by a conversation as we walked, about the impact of the number 12; talking about twelve apostles, twelve days of Christmas, twelve golfers, and several other stories about the number twelve in our lives.
+Two of the stories make their way into this holiday issue.

 The first story by Heidi Thurston is titled “Twelve Days of Turkey.”

-Heidi Thurston was born, and spent her early years, in Copenhagen, Denmark.
+About - Heidi Thurston.
+Heidi was born, and spent her early years, in Copenhagen, Denmark.
 In her late teens she immigrated with her parents to the United States where she met and married her husband, Chuck Thurston, an author, playwright, and columnist.

 Heidi an accomplished author in her own right, worked as a journalist, a feature story writer, weekly columnist, and reporter for The Evening Times, in Sayre, Pennsylvania.
 She is the recipient of several awards from the Pennsylvania Press Association and has had a number of stories published in various periodicals.
 She is the author of a published novel, “The Duchess, The Knight & The Leprechaun.”
 The book is available at Amazon.com.

-The second story by Vincent James is titled “The Dirty Dozen.”
+The second story by Vincent James Vezza is titled “The Dirty Dozen.”